jasontt33/install-terraform-script/README.md

 ---

 The **terraform-install** script automates the process of downloading and installing Terraform.
 It provides an ideal method for installing installing updates or a specific version.
+Great for bouncing between environments or accounts

 This script detects the latest version, OS and CPU-Architecture and allows installation to local or system locations.
 Optional parameters allow installing a specific version and installing to /usr/local/bin without prompting.